 The Italian Constitutional Court published this Thursday, July 31, as the Italianism advanced, the judgment no. 142/2025, recognizing as legitimate the right of blood (jure sanguinis) for children of Italians born abroad.
-The decision responds to lawsuits filed by the courts of Bologna, Roma, Milan and Florence and confirms that the Italian citizenship is transmitted by filiation, without the need for a direct territorial link with Italy.
+The decision responds to lawsuits filed by the courts of Bologna, Rome, Milan and Florence and confirms that Italian citizenship is transmitted through descent, without the need for a direct territorial link to Italy.

 The questions arose from the thesis that the current model violates constitutional principles, such as popular sovereignty (Article 1) and the reasonableness of norms (Article 3).
 For the courts, "granting citizenship to millions of people with no effective connection to the Italian community" could compromise the functioning of democracy and the concept of the people enshrined in the Constitution.